LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

           'omp_set_num_threads(nthreads)' in your application, which allows
           one to change the number of threads at runtime.

-The full policies are described in the following tables.
+The full policies are described in the following table.
+Partial policies are described in other tables below.

  ========================================= ============= =======================
  OpenMP CPU Full Policies                  Works with    Brief description